-3.5 Zines (Level 3: The Learners)
+6.3.5 Zines (Level 3: The Learners)

-Zines are short books of text, images, and collage often used for reflection.
-They are often thought of as a cultural phenomenon, containing graphic, artistic or even poetic works.
-They can be created using magazine clippings, photos, books, stickers, colours etc. To learn more about zine culture, check out this website.
+Zines are short booklets of text, images, and collage that may be used for personal reflection.
+They are often thought of as a cultural ephemera, mediums which may contain graphic, artistic or even poetic works.
+They can be created using low to no-cost materials that are widely available including extra pieces of paper, magazine clippings, photos, books, stickers, colours etc. The material accessibility of zines (with pen and paper anyone can create this small reflective booklet) is particularly relevant to those participants or organisations who do not have consistent or reliable access to other resources such as laptops or ipads.
+To learn more about zine culture, check out this website.